-The Company's strategy of using technology to enhance our global processes is evident from our deployment of platforms like ICONIK, Health Cloud, Veeva EDMS/QMS (our global SOP Document Management system), iLearn and Cornerstone (our Web-based training delivery solution), ServiceNow (workflow and automation platform), Sailpoint (identity management and governance), and Pega and ARGUS (pharmacovigilance).
+The Company's strategy of using technology to enhance our global processes is evident from our deployment of platforms like ICONIK and Health Cloud, Metrics Stream and Veeva EDMS/QMS, our global SOP Document Management system, our Web-based training delivery solution, iLearn and Cornerstone, workflow and automation platforms such as ServiceNow, Sailpoint for identity management and governance and Pega and ARGUS for pharmacovigilance.
 The Electronic Trial Master File is delivered via ICON's proprietary software ICOMaster or the Wingspan and PhlexGlobal software platforms.
+Our business development and contracting teams use Salesforce CRM.